 The Amphibian Report Card is an educational and collaborative tool to support amphibian conservation efforts in the United States.
-The aim of the Amphibian Report Card is to rapidly assess the impact of six major environmental threats on individual amphibian species; and to highlight ongoing conservation efforts to reduce these threats.
+The Amphibian Report Card aims to rapidly assess the impact of the six major global threats on individual species and highlight ongoing conservation efforts to reduce these threats.
 Continue reading The Amphibian Report Card Website Launched

 In an effort to protect the amphibians of Tesla Park, SAVE THE FROGS!
 Founder submitted the following letter on March 21, 2018: